Ancient ceroplast from the 19th century of Nordic origin

 Description

-A 19th-century wax model from Northern Europe, a polychrome wax composition depicting four figures in 17th-century costumes in a festive setting, dancing, with two of them playing wind instruments.
+A 19th-century wax model from Northern Europe, a polychromed wax composition depicting four figures in 17th-century costumes in a festive setting, dancing, with two of them playing wind instruments.
 In the center, on the lawn, there is a jug with the initials LMM.
 The figures have no background, as they are placed on a wax surface.
 The frame is made of lacquered wood in ochre color with green profiles.

-Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture styles originate from the 19th century, including the beloved Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It all stems from Napoleon’s reign, which imposed a significant resemblance to and references from Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the buyer’s perspective, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photos.
+We also have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details